MedouLoq/MedouLoq-BAMIS-fraud-detection/DEPLOYMENT_GUIDE.md

 - Monitoring and alerting
 - Scalable architecture

-For additional support or advanced configurations, contact the BAMIS technical team.
+For additional support or advanced configurations, contact the BNM technical team.

 ---

-**© 2024 BAMIS.
+**© 2024 BNM.
 All rights reserved.**